-Expats will find both public and private healthcare options in Poland.
-Most Polish citizens use a combination of the two, and expats will want to make sure they have some degree of private insurance, as costs associated with these services can become expensive if paying out of pocket.
+You will find both public and private healthcare options in Poland.
+Approximately two-fifths of Polish residents use a combination of both systems, while another two-fifths rely solely on public healthcare.
+You will want to ensure you have some degree of private insurance, as costs associated with these services can become expensive if paid out of pocket.

 Public healthcare in Poland

+Public healthcare in Poland is regulated by the Ministry of Health, which oversees the state-financed National Health Fund (NFZ) system that supports it.
 State care is compulsory for all Polish nationals and all official residents.
-Contributions are usually deducted directly from salaries, with self-employed individuals required to make a personal payment to the NFZ.
+Contributions are usually deducted directly from salaries, with self-employed individuals required to make personal payments to the NFZ.

-The standard of public healthcare in Poland is adequate, though many of the hospitals may be of a lower standard when compared with hospitals in Western Europe.
-Despite this, there are excellent public facilities which cover more treatment plans than might be available at private medical centres – there are often no private options for cancer cases, for example.
+The standard of public healthcare in Poland is adequate, although many hospitals may be of a lower standard than those in Western Europe.
+Poland ranked 32nd out of 35 countries in the European Health Consumer Index, lagging behind many of its neighbours.
+Despite this, there are excellent public facilities that cover more treatment plans than might be available at private medical centres.
+For example, there are often no private options for cancer cases in Poland.

-Expats will need to obtain a personal identification number (PESEL) before officially applying for public health insurance.
-Once the application is approved, individuals and their dependants are given an official medical insurance card and are entitled to free health services in Poland.
+You will need to obtain a personal identification number (PESEL) before officially applying for public health insurance.
+To get your PESEL, you’ll need to register your residence at the district office corresponding to where you live.
+This can be done in person or through a proxy, and the process typically takes several days to a few weeks.
+Once your application is approved, you and your dependants are given an official medical insurance card and are entitled to free health services in Poland.

 EU citizens can use their European Health Insurance Card (EHIC) to access state healthcare here during a short-term visit.
-UK citizens can make use of their Global Health Insurance Card (GHIC), which replaced the EHIC for UK citizens post-Brexit.
+UK citizens can use their Global Health Insurance Card (GHIC), which replaced the EHIC for UK citizens post-Brexit.
+If you’re a UK national living in Poland, you’ll be entitled to healthcare on the same basis as Polish citizens.

-One disadvantage of public healthcare is the fact that the NFZ issues quotas on the number of free state procedures doctors can perform.
-For this reason, those needing either consultation or minor treatment may find themselves on a waiting list for months before receiving service.
+One disadvantage of public healthcare is that the NFZ issues quotas on the number of free state procedures doctors can perform.
+For this reason, if you need either consultation or minor treatment, you may find yourself on a waiting list for months before receiving service.

 Private healthcare and insurance in Poland

 Private healthcare in Poland is often used to supplement the public sector.
-Expats will find that many nationals choose this option to avoid the long waits and painstaking bureaucracy of the state system.
-In fact, many of the same doctors that work for the NFZ have private practices on the side, in which they can bypass the limits of the quota system and treat patients as they see fit.
+Many Poles choose this option to avoid the long waits of the state system.
+In fact, many of the same doctors who work for the NFZ have private practices on the side, in which they can bypass the limits of the quota system and treat patients as they see fit.

-Private treatment is relatively affordable, but continuous treatment will certainly pull at an expat’s purse strings.
-As such, expats should explore their private healthcare insurance options and consider securing a comprehensive policy.
+Private treatment costs vary but are relatively affordable compared to Western European standards.
+However, continuous treatment will certainly pull at your purse strings.
+You should explore your private healthcare insurance options and consider securing a comprehensive policy.

 Health risks in Poland

-Although there are few health risks in Poland, expats should visit a health specialist to ensure that they have the latest vaccine information.
+Although there are few health risks in Poland, you should visit a health specialist to ensure you have the latest vaccine information.

-Expats walking outdoors should be careful of tick-borne diseases such as encephalitis.
+When walking outdoors, particularly in wooded areas, you should be careful of tick-borne diseases such as encephalitis.
+Poland has several endemic regions for tick-borne encephalitis.
 Tick bites can be avoided by using appropriate insect-repellant and wearing long trousers.

 Emergency services in Poland

 Emergency services in Poland are often prone to time delays, especially in areas outside the major urban centres.
-The time between calling for help and receiving treatment is much longer than in other European countries, so it might sometimes be faster for patients to make their own way to treatment centres.
+In some cases, it might be faster to make your own way to treatment centres if your condition allows.
+Poland’s emergency medical system includes paramedic-led ambulances for most calls, with physicians being dispatched to critical cases, similar to the Anglo-American model.

 Expat Health Insurance